 Getting to Chiang Mai from Bangkok

 Overland travel to Chiang Mai from Bangkok is quite easy and convenient.
 There are a number of buses that link the northern capital with major provincial centers of the country.
 From Bangkok, Route #1 Bangkok–Chiang Rai brings you as far as Lampang, where you switch to Route 11 Lampang–Chiang Mai, which goes all the way to your destination.
 The northern line of state railway of Thailand is a 751km long stretch from Hua Lamphong station in Bangkok to Chiang Mai.
 Depending on the means of transport you choose, the whole journey lasts anywhere between 9 and 14 hours.

 Getting to Chiang Mai from Bangkok by Bus

 Taking a bus from Bangkok to Chiang Mai is easy, inexpensive, and comfortable.
 Chiang Mai bound buses depart at Northern and Northeastern Bus Terminal (Mochit).
 There’s a lot of bus companies that operate this route like Bangkok Bus Line.
 Bus leaves throughout the day but night buses are more popular and more frequent.
 It mostly departs after 8:00 PM arriving early in the morning the next day.
 If you are planning to go to Chiang Mai during the peak season (Songkran in April or Khao/Ok Phansa in July/October etc.), make sure you book in advance.
 Check rates and book your bus ticket now!

 Prices vary depending on the bus type.
-If you can afford paying some extra baht, opt for VIP coaches with 24 seats (from 800 THB) which has enough space both for your legs and elbows.
+If you can afford to pay some extra baht, opt for VIP coaches with 24 seats (from 800 THB) which has enough space both for your legs and elbows.
 If money is an issue, the cheapest buses from Bangkok (from 500 THB) are comfortable enough to sleep during the whole trip.

 Getting to Chiang Mai from Bangkok by train